TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

     - Adam
             - He helped us when my build on OPS died.
 Not sure what he owns.
     - Matt Sampson
+      Own the PowerShell API browser.
+When a new PowerShell doc set is added to docs, you must send a request to him to get it added to the [PowerShell Module Browser](https://docs.microsoft.com/en-us/powershell/module/)
     - Yun lu - lives in china.
 Owns the processes/whatever that generate documeantion from Pyton, CLI and some othe rstuff I can't read.
 THere is a list that I saw that one time that describes this.
     - Den Delimarche - lives in Moldova, which is next to Ukraine.
 OWns the processes that generate doucmentation for .net, typescript and nodejs.
     - ke xu